 The Sexual Wellbeing Service

-This nurse-led service was established in May 2002 and is primarily run by Pauline Sheils, Clinical Nurse Specialist.
-Pauline has specialised knowledge and expertise in the area of sexuality and disability, and over 30 years clinical experience.
-The service is available to patients from all clinical programmes within the hospital, to both Inpatients and Outpatients.
+This nurse-led service was established in 2002 and is primarily run by a Clinical Nurse Specialist who has a specialised knowledge and expertise in the areas of sexuality and disability.
+The service is available to patients form all clinical programmes within the hospital, to both inpatients and outpatients.
+This service is also accessible to individuals with neurological conditions through external referrals

 What is Sexuality?